cloudogu/usermgt/docs/gui/usermanagement_en.md

 In the Cloudogu EcoSystem configuration, **password policies** can be configured to be validated when passwords are entered.
 By creating reasonable password policies, the security of passwords can be controlled globally.

-When you create a password, you will always see the password policies that have not yet been satisfied.
-As soon as a password policy is fulfilled, it is no longer displayed.
+When you create a password, you will always see the password policies that are not satisfied.
+Once a password policy is satisfied, it will disappear.

 ![Not all rules satisfied](figures/usermanagement/CESUsermanagement_Password_Policy_Not_All_Rules_Statisfied_en.png)

-You can't save the password until all password policies have been satisfied.
+You can't save the password until all password policies are satisfied.

-If all password policies are fulfilled, the field will be marked green and the new password can be saved.
+If all password policies are fulfilled, the input field will be marked green and the new password can be saved.

 ![All rules satisfied](figures/usermanagement/CESUsermanagement_Password_Policy_All_Rules_Satisfied_en.png)